Exploring the Roots of West Africa

 However, the beaches are not all Gambia has to offer, as the plethora of flora and fauna that call this nation their home is also a big draw.
 The Kiang West National Park is the largest and most important wildlife park in Gambia, and is home to over 300 bird species.
 This is over half of all the bird species recorded in this incredibly bio-diverse country.
 Leopards, otters, manatees, hyenas and dolphins call all be spotted within the park.

 There are many other opportunities to see the amazing creatures that live here, as you travel through Gambia.
 Visit the chimpanzees at the Chimpanzee Rehabilitation Project on Baboon Island, where you can also observe hippos, crocodiles and monkeys.
-In Bakau, you can visit the crocodile “katchikaly”, one of three sacred crocodile pools used for fertility rituals.

 The darker side to the country is its painful history of slavery trading.
 The ford on Kunta Kinteh Island, formerly known as James Island, is a significant former site of the West African slave trade.
 Now a UNESCO World Heritage Site, the fortresses are an eye-opening way to discover the heart-breaking history that had such a lasting detrimental effect on this corner of the globe.

 As you wind your way through the country next to the slow-moving river, you will come across many towns and villages along the way.
 The colonial architecture shows their historic roots, as do the traditional African boats that previously fished in the fertile waters.
 These bustling towns have a distinctly African feel and you will receive a warm welcome as you explore.